 Your first minute – Check out Nutmeg

-Basically they do exactly what I was after a decade ago, which is to use EMH and MPT (which basically means they use a passive indexing approach) as well as questions about your risk aversion and goals to do your asset allocation for you.
+Nutmeg does exactly what I was after a decade ago, which is to use the Efficient Market Hypothesis and Modern Portfolio Theory (which basically means they use a passive indexing approach) as well as questions about your risk aversion and goals to do your asset allocation for you.

 Your second minute – Check out InvestorBee